Borghese-Gladiator/merge-google-data-script/README.md

     - file name prefix
     - path to find files
   - output
-    - TXT file with all text messages
+    - HTML file with all text messages